nachokhan/simplai/simopai/models/models_en.md

-# Simopai Library
+# simplai Library

-Simopai is a Python library for easy and structured integration with OpenAI's APIs, including GPT-3, GPT-4, Codex, and DALL-E.
+simplai is a Python library for easy and structured integration with OpenAI's APIs, including GPT-3, GPT-4, Codex, and DALL-E.

 ## Available Models